why-not-try-calmer/openSUSE-docs-revamped-temp/CONTRIBUTING.md

 ```
 _Collaboration workflow_:
 If you are new to `git` and GitHub, you might be interested in https://jarv.is/notes/how-to-pull-request-fork-github/.
-Other things to bear in mind:
+Checklist before opening a Pull Request (PR):
-* when using `git checkout -b < meaningful name > <...>`, make sure that `meaningful name` follows the schema described under __Branches__ below.
+* When doing `git checkout -b <meaningful name> <...>`, did you make sure that `meaningful name` satisfied the schema described under __Branches__ below?
+If not, you can still rename it using `git branch -m <new name that satsfies the schema> `.
-* When adding a new article make sure it lands in `/project/docs`.
+* If you have added a new article:
-* Please try to comply with the guidelines under 'Commits' and 'Pull Requests' below.
-* Check out on the [table of contents](https://github.com/openSUSE/openSUSE-docs-revamped/blob/dev/ToC.md) to track every document's status and discussions.
-Please edit it if you add a new document.
+  * did it land in `/project/docs`?
+If not, move it there.
+  * have you added it to [table of contents](https://github.com/openSUSE/openSUSE-docs-revamped/blob/dev/ToC.md)?
+Just follow the examples already there.
+* Are you going to make your PR editabled for us?
+If you don't know how, you will have to check the `Allow edits from maintainers` checkbox on the Pull Request screen, in GitHub.
+Otherwise we won't be able to work with you on your PR.
 ### Branches
 * The default branch -- the working branch -- is not `main` or `master` but `dev`.
 I will merge from one milestone to the other.
 * 4 types of branch names, named after the type of commits you want to contribute.
 PRs should whenever possible concern just one type of commit.